Introduction

 5. The correct approach according to IEC 62305:2024

-The standard recommends a layered protection :
+The standard recommends layered protection :

 Level 1: External protection